-Dudley College is a statutory Corporation whose members are also known as Governors.
+Dudley College of Technology is a statutory Corporation whose members are also known as Governors.

 The Corporation provides strategic leadership to the College and sets the mission and the framework of policies within which the College operates.
-While day to day management is the responsibility of the Principal and the Directorate, the Corporation has the key role of monitoring, challenging and supporting the management team.
+While day to day management is the responsibility of the Chief Executive & Principal and the senior leadership team, the Corporation has the key role of monitoring, challenging and supporting them.

 The Corporation has twelve external Governors who are unpaid volunteers and are drawn from business, professional, public sector and community backgrounds.
 They bring a range of skills and experience to the Boardroom.
-The Corporation also includes the Principal, two staff Governors and two student Governors.
+The Corporation also includes the Chief Executive & Principal, two staff Governors and two student Governors.

 The Corporation meets eight times a year (including development events).
 It also has a number of committees whose membership consists mainly of Governors but also includes co-opted members.
-These committees carry out detailed work and make recommendations to the Corporation in the key areas of standards, audit and employer engagement.
+These committees carry out detailed work and make recommendations to the Corporation in the key areas of standards, audit, finance and estates.

-Catering for over 10,000 learners of various types each year drawn from all parts of the community, Dudley College plays an important part in the life of the community.
-With an annual turnover of approximately £39 million, it is also one of the area's largest employers and is an important part of the local economy.
+Catering for over 12,500 learners of various types each year drawn from all parts of the community, Dudley College of Technology plays an important part in the life of the community.
+With an annual turnover of £46.5 million, it is also one of the area's largest employers and is an important part of the local economy.

 The College keeps a database of people who have expressed an interest in supporting it by helping on a College committee or by becoming a Governor.
-If you would like to be included on this database, or if you have any other queries, please contact the Clerk to the Corporation, Edgar Williams, on 01785-711364 or e-mail him at Edgarwilliams1@aol.com.
+If you would like to be included on this database, or if you have any other queries, please contact the Director of Corporate Governance, Gill Darwood, on 01384 363170 or e-mail at firstname.lastname@example.org

 The following questions are typically asked by people who are interested in the role and the answers provide clarification of the position: